Name: Wilfredo Barrios #: 21080-112

 Clemency Application: Denied by President Obama on August 8, 2016

 Supporters: Family members and many friends.
-Support letters have been submitted to OPA, CAN-DO community
+CAN-DO Foundation

 Prison Accomplishments: I teach several art classes regularly with the Recreational Department in prison.
 I made a personal commitment, even though I was sentenced to LIFE, to pursue my personal development while incarcerated to become the best man that I can be.
 I am happy to report that I have made significant personal progress toward my goals and have changed my way of thinking to look at choices much differently than I did before and to pursue opportunities for my betterment.
 Update 6/12/18: I have organized and led teams of painters and have been personally responsible for painting many murals on the drab prison walls to make them more inviting and cheerful.